ViniciusBVilar/read/README.md

 To run this project just:

-1. Clone the project or download the files.
+1. Clone the project or download the code base.

 2. Assure that you have already installed yarn.
   Visit: https://yarnpkg.com/lang/en/docs/install/